Nazanin-Abbasi/SpringBootFormHandling/README.md

 ## Description

-This is my first try on using Spring Boot in Java.
+This is my first try at using Spring Boot in Java.
 I did this project for my Internet Engineering course at Alzahra University.

 In this project, I learned how to work with Spring Boot, and simulate a registration form.